-Similar to TSDF-Fusion, $\sigma$-Fusion, our Uni-Fusion is also a real-time algorithm. iMAP, NICE-SLAM and NeRF-SLAM run hardly in real-time.
-NeRF-SLAM is claiming to be real-time, which is questionable as they still need hundreds of epochs training after feeding the data.
+Like TSDF-Fusion and $\sigma$-Fusion, our Uni-Fusion is a real-time algorithm, whereas iMAP, NICE-SLAM and NeRF-SLAM are not capable of running in real time.
+NeRF-SLAM claims to be real-time, which is questionable as it still needs hundreds of epochs training after feeding the data.

-Nevertheless, optimization with backpropagation learns pixel-to-pixel well.
-It is theoretically advanced for a regression-and-fusion strategy.
-Though Uni-Fusion demonstrates its high capability to model the color, NeRF-like post-optimization would still be a good direction for further improvements of Uni-Fusion.
+However, optimization with backpropagation allows for pixel-to-pixel learning, which is theoretically superior to the regression and fusion strategy.
+Although Uni-Fusion demonstrates its high ability to model colors, exploring NeRF-like post-optimization would be a promising direction for further improvements.